shorthillstech/cartoon_image_ml_model/README.md

 ## Instruction
 First, set up this repository on your local machine or colab.
-Installing all dependency in your local machine or colab. and, authentication you ngrok token.
+Installing all dependency in your Machine and authentication your ngrok token.

 To run
 run all the jupiter or colab cell